 - register students: the override is permission, not registration.
 The student must register using online registration (and online registration has to be open).

 1. From the Self Service Faculty Services menu, select “Student Information for Faculty and Advisors”, then “Registration Overrides”.

-2. With Search Type set to "All", enter the student’s ID or name, then “Submit”.
+2. To select an ID, set Search Type set to "All", enter the student’s ID or name, then “Submit”.

-If the search doesn't appear to do anything, try searching with only the last name or only the first name or entering the first few letters of the last name and/or first name.
+- If the search doesn't seem to work, try again with only the last name, only the first name, entering the first few letters of the last name and/or first name, or the ID.

 3. Use the dropdown arrows to select an override and the course, then “Submit”.